HEATSTROKE CAN KILL, AND FAST.

 ADMINISTER FLEA PREVENTION PRODUCTS CORRECTLY!

 There are instances where flea treatment was incorrectly applied to cats causing illness and death.
-DO NOT APPLY PRODUCTS MEANT FOR DOGS ON CATS, AND DO NOT APPLY CAT FLEA PRODUCTS TO DOGS, AND FOLLOW DIRECTIONS CONCERNING THE VOLUME AND MANNER OF APPLICATION!
+It is vitally important you not use products meant for only dogs on cats, as well as ensuring your are following instructions properly concerning volume and manner of application.
 Read the directions carefully PRIOR to application, not during application.
 The application of improper flea products, low-quality flea products, or products applied incorrectly, can cause internal damage or death to your pet.
 Always consult a veterinarian before purchasing and applying flea products.

 KEEP PETS HOME DURING OUTDOOR FESTIVALS.